Big data in shipping and logistics management is a big way to lower your freight spend. Everyone talks about big data, but what do they really mean?

 I see more companies having to adopt a big data strategy in order to stay competitive.
 I always think of the old IBM commercial where they show a busy intersection and a man says, ‘If all you could do was to take a snapshot of the road from 5 minutes ago, how would know when to cross the road?
 This is how companies have been managing their supply chains and they have often based their planning on how their supply chain looked a year ago.

-If you have any questions about getting up to date with big data and how it can enhance your supply chain, send me an email or leave a comment below.
+If you have any questions about getting up to date with big data and how it can enhance your supply chain, contact us.